Gregory-Matthews/Parallel-Computer-Architecture/README.md

 # Parallel-Computer-Architecture
 Drexel University Coursework for ECEC 622
+Disclaimer: This code is not to be used for class assignments.